ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 Now that we have a basic grid with some arbitrary data, we can start to configure the grid with ___Column Properties___.

 Column Properties can be added to one or more columns to enable/disable column-specific features.
-Let's try this by adding the `resizable: true` property to the 'mission' column:
+Let's try this by adding the `filter: true` property to the 'mission' column:

 <snippet transform={false} language="jsx">
 |columnDefs: [
-|  { field: "mission", resizable: true },
+|  { field: "mission", filter: true },
 |  // ...
 |],
 </snippet>

-We should now be able to drag & resize the 'mission' column:
+We should now be able to filter the 'mission' column:

 <grid-example title='Configuring Columns Example' name='configure-columns-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>